 But I was not prepared for what I found at the end of the exhibit in a small alcove where visitors can purchase gifts, mementos, postcards, etc. Some of the same products crafted in the Fabergé style were on sale: jewelry boxes, broaches, enamel Easter eggs, frames, and small pieces of jewelry.
 These were tourist trinkets not nearly as valuable as the Fauxbergé items on exhibit.
 I call these Faux-Fauxbergé, since they did not even measure up to the original fakes.

-Now, here’s what I found interesting.
-The farther down the scale in authenticity–that is, from Fabergé to Fauxbergé to Faux-Fauxbergé–the greater the shine, glitter, reflection, perfection.
+The farther down the scale in authenticity–from Fabergé to Fauxbergé to Faux-Fauxbergé–the greater the shine, glitter, reflection, perfection.
 In other words, there was an inverse relationship between authenticity and shine.
 The fanciest pieces were the least authentic and, therefore, the cheapest.
 But they also caught the ambient light and reflected it in wonderful ways, much better than the real Fabergé.

-It would be easy to say that all that glitters is not gold, which, like most truths, is profoundly simple, but there is more going on here, especially in a place like Las Vegas.
+It would be easy to say that all that glitters is not gold, but there is more going on here, especially in a place like Las Vegas.
 I think this is really about authenticity.
 After all, what makes a Fabergé sailor statuette so much more valuable than the Fauxbergé one?
 Is it all craftsmanship and art?
 Or is it just the name?

 Authenticity is a tricky thing.
 Something that is authentic may not be any more “real” than a fake version.
 That’s the sense I get from Herminia Ibarra’s recent article in the Harvard Business Review in which she referred to the ability to change tactics and expressions of character as “adaptively authentic.”
 This is the ability to adapt to changing situations and conditions rather than remain with a rigid, “This is me, this is who I am” attitude.